 Every parent of school-aged children has been through it.
 Some of us more times than we’d like to count.

 You haven’t seen your child all day, and you meet them excitedly at the school gate.
-They look fine as they walk up to you, may even be happily chatting with friends.
-But one sight of mummy and she loses it completely – total meltdown.
+They look fine as they walk up to you and may even be happily chatting with friends.
+One sight of Mummy, though, and they lose it completely – total meltdown.

-Tears, whining, tantrums, fighting and just in general sulking and crankiness – the afterschool meltdown is a real thing and it happens to all of us.
+Tears, whining, tantrums, fighting and just in general sulking and crankiness – the afterschool meltdown is a real thing.
 It may be an explosion, or it may simmer in a slow burn that hits when you get home or try to get your child to do homework or take a bath.

 It’s not your fault.

-It is very common to feel that you are doing something wrong as a parent because your child seems to melt down just for you.
-You might even get reports from her teacher that she’s been lovely and well-behaved all day.
+It’s very common to feel that you’re doing something wrong as a parent because your child seems to melt down just for you.
+You might even get reports from their teacher that they’ve been lovely and well-behaved all day.

 Why do they seem to save their worst behaviour just for us?

-It’s not because you have asked the wrong question or they aren’t happy to see you – it’s quite the opposite.
+It’s not because you’ve asked the wrong question or they aren’t happy to see you – it’s quite the opposite.

-Your child has been holding things together all day, interacting in a new place with new people and unpredictable situations.
-They have been required to adhere to strict rules all day about where they can go and when they do things, including basic needs like speaking, eating and going to the toilet.
+Your child’s been holding things together all day, interacting in a new place with new people and unpredictable situations.
+They’ve been required to adhere to strict rules all day about where they can go and when they do things, including basic needs like speaking, eating and going to the toilet.

 They have to be constantly alert and thinking, ‘What is the right thing to do next?’
 They have to deal with emotions and situations without you there, managing their own regulation.
 It’s a really long and tiring day for your child.

 However, when your child sees you, you are instantly a place of comfort and predictability.
 They know how you’ll react next – they feel safe with you.
-So, the meltdown comes now.
+Cue the meltdown.

 It is exhausting to deal with and hard not to take personally.

-All children will fall apart sometimes after school, and it’s even more common for children in their first year of school and those who have learning, sensory or emotional difficulties.
+All children will fall apart after school sometimes, and it’s even more common for children in their first year of school and those who have learning, sensory or emotional difficulties.